cateroxl/Learning-Tracker/Study Log.md

 ### NOVEMBER

+**25 Nov**

+Decided on what freelance work to do in the near future.
+Will resume studying tomorrow.

+**24 Nov**

+Rested.
+Planned for possible freelance work.

 **23 Nov**

 Studied first chapter of SICP again, and attempted to answer exercises.
 I made notes for it too.
 I read up to the 17th chapter of the book atop.
 Did look up Data Structures nad Algorithms for Functional Programming (Haskell).